ho-nl/vagrant-development-box/README.md

 ### Customizing your shell

-If you have some personal shell customization that you want to have available in all your vagrant environments automatically, you can create a file `~/.vagrant_profile` on your host machine.
+If you have some personal shell customization (like aliases) that you want to have available in all your vagrant environments automatically, you can create a file `~/.vagrant_profile` on your host machine (or make this a symlink to some other file if you have your aliases defined somewhere else).
 This file is automatically copied to your vagrant box (`~/.profile_custom`) and sourced on shell start up.

 ## Connecting to your Vagrant box